santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-Troubleshooting.md

 ##Azure CosmosDB
-**Azure Stream Analytics output to Azure Cosmos DB**
+**Azure Stream Analytics output to Azure Cosmos DB** When using CosmosDB as an output from ASA it is important to understand that only CosmosDB SQL API is compatible as an output connector.
+More documentation regarding that limit is available here https://docs.microsoft.com/es-es/azure/cosmos-db/

+The CosmosDb Cassandra feature is not yet available to use with ASA, but it is in the future plans.
+Please consider providing feedback to the Product Group to request this feature here https://feedback.azure.com/forums/270577-stream-analytics/suggestions/11384418-add-cassandra-to-output

 https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-documentdb-output
 1. Review ASA Trace Event Jarvis logs for errors related to performance or configuration.